joomcode/create-locator/README.md

 but using some kind of router.
 The root application component can also be considered an example of a static component.

-Static components are located in the locator tree in one place, in a fixed path, and they don't have parameters (for the same reason they don't have properties).
+Static component is located in the locator tree in one place, in a fixed path, and it don't have parameters (for the same reason it don't have properties).
 Therefore, the locator of a static component can also be obtained statically, as a singleton, outside the component's render function (and then it will not be necessary to add properties to the component just for the sake of marking it with locators):